 Travel insurance for India

 India is a vast and incredibly diverse country, so you'll want the right worldwide travel insurance to protect you, no matter which area you visit.
-Once you've taken out travel insurance that's suitable for your trip to India, you can really relax, knowing that you are fully covered for the trip you've been waiting for.
-You'll have cover in place for cancellations and lost baggage, and your policy will include reassuring medical protection for declared medical conditions, and unforeseen medical expenses.
+Once you've taken out travel insurance that's suitable for your trip to India, you can really relax, knowing that you are covered for the trip you've been waiting for.
+You'll have cover in place for cancellations and lost baggage, and your policy will include reassuring medical cover for declared medical conditions, and unforeseen medical expenses.